Lachlan Coote: 2015

 Coote started the season in the Queensland Cup, playing two games for the Cowboys' affiliate side the Northern Pride.
 He made his North Queensland début in their round 3 loss to Brisbane, playing fullback.
 He would go on to cement his spot as the club's first choice fullback, as the side went on a club record 11 game winning streak.

-Coote continued to contribute successfully throughout the 2015 season, and solidified himself as a premier playmaker alongside Dally M medalist Jonathan Thurston as well as hooker, Jake Granville, and five eighth Michael Morgan.
+Coote continued to contribute successfully throughout the 2015 season, and solidified himself as a premier playmaker alongside Dally M medalist Johnathan Thurston as well as hooker, Jake Granville, and five eighth Michael Morgan.
 The 'spine' for the North Queensland Cowboys was instrumental in their success during the 2015 season.
 These four players were named NRL.com's #1 playmaking spine for 2015.
 Coote was named by popular NRL journalist Andrew Voss, as the #1 fullback in the competition at defusing kicks. as well as being lauded for his impressive positional play at fullback.

 On 4 October, Coote was a member of North Queensland's Grand Final winning side, starting at fullback in the 17–16 victory over the Brisbane Broncos.